ClickHouse storage

 Observability with the legacy domainDirect link to Observability with the legacy domain

-ObservabilityStorageClickhouse is the original observability adapter and remains supported for projects that have not migrated to the vNext schema.
+ObservabilityStorageClickhouse is the original observability adapter and remains supported for projects that haven't migrated to the vNext schema.
 The configuration shape is the same as the vNext class.

 import { ObservabilityStorageClickhouse } from '@mastra/clickhouse'